MIGZnumberONE/Facetrackdetect/README.md

 ## Remarks
 Real-time face recognition will be stopped when you press the 'q' key or close the GUI window.
 The program requires a working camera on your computer.

-The face recognition algorithm is not perfect and can make mistakes.
-Therefore, do not solely rely on this application for critical tasks.
+The facial recognition algorithm is not perfect and can lead to errors.
+Do not rely on this application for critical tasks.